Ufenau: St. Peter & Paul church and St. Martin's chapel

 The present St. Peter & Paul church was built in 1141/42 (first mentioned in 970) and renewed in 1958/59.
-For hundred of years, it was the parish church for the people living in the surrounding villages of Lake Zürich's upper shores.
+For hundreds of years, it was the parish church for the people living in the surrounding villages of Lake Zürich's upper shores.
 In 1522 Hans Klarer «Schnegg», a close friend of Ulrich Zwingli, served as pastor on Ufenau.
 One year later, Klarer convinced Zwingli, to refuge Ulrich von Hutten on Ufenau, where he died in seclusion.
 In 1968, his remains were identified, and buried in 1970 under a tombstone besides St. Peter & Paul church.
 Hutten's two years in exile on the island are immortalized by Conrad Ferdinand Meyer in Huttens letzte Tage (Hutten's last days).

 St. Martin's chapel, few meters away, is dated in the 7th century.
 It was renewed in 1933/34 and in 1964/65.
 St. Martin's was built on the remains of a former Gallo-Roman temple dating back to the 2nd century.
 Until the early 14th century, both churches were also important cultural and intellectual centres for the communities dotted around Lake Zurich.
 A small wooden bridge to Hurden is mentioned until 1430, so-called «Kilchweg in die Uffnow» meaning pathway to the Ufenau church.

-Saint Adalric's Relic, sealed in a shrine, were lost during 2nd Villmergen war in 1712: Zurich soldiers destroyed the altars and parts of both churches and have stolen St. Peter & Paul's two church bells.
+Saint Adalric's Relic, sealed in a shrine, were lost during 2nd Villmergen war in 1712.
+Zurich soldiers destroyed the altars and parts of both churches and have stolen St. Peter & Paul's two church bells.
 In 1736 St. Peter & Paul was rebuilt and the bells were replaced; St. Martin's chapel was renewed in 1790.